 I personally like to have a couple of squares of chocolate every day.
-If I’m at a birthday party and there is cake, I’ll have it if I feel like it and often I’ll share.
-Say to yourself: “I am allowed it if I want, but do I really feel like it?”
+If I’m at a birthday party and there is cake, I’ll have it, if I feel like it, and often I’ll share.
+Say to yourself: “I am allowed to have it if I want, but do I really feel like it?”

 3. Food is neither good or bad.
 Adjust your language about food.

 I get that you’ve been taught to think that there are good foods or bad foods.
 There aren’t.
 Enjoying a piece of cake is not bad and salad is not good.
 Having cake and feeling guilty about it defeats the purpose.
 All food can be enjoyed in moderation at some time.